Young Camden Foundation

 Reapplication Policy

 Unsuccessful applicants are welcome to reapply in the next funding round.
 YCF provides a brief explanation for unsuccessful applications but cannot provide detailed feedback due to high application volumes.
-Organizations that recently received a Main Grant from John Lyon's Charity may not be eligible for Small & Mighty Fund.
+Organisations that recently received a Main Grant from John Lyon's Charity may not be eligible for Small & Mighty Fund.

 Application Success Factors